DeNetPRO/Node/readme.md

 | Resource Usage | Lower | Higher |
 | Accessibility | Accessible from any device with browser | Limited to desktop |

-> 📝 **Note**: The Web Node Manager is ideal for server environments where GUI support is not available, while Desktop Node Manager provides a more user-friendly experience for desktop users.
+> 📝 **Note**: The DeNode Manager Web is ideal for server environments where GUI support is not available, while DeNode Manager Desktop provides a more user-friendly experience for desktop users.